hazelcast/hazelcast-cpp-client/README.md

 This section describes some network configuration settings to cover common use cases in connecting the client to a cluster.
 See the [Configuration Overview section](#3-configuration-overview) and the following sections for information about detailed network configurations and/or additional features of Hazelcast C++ client configuration.

-An easy way to configure your Hazelcast C++ Client is to create a `ClientConfig` object and set the appropriate options.
+An easy way to configure your Hazelcast C++ Client is to create a `client_config` object and set the appropriate options.
 Then you need to pass this object to the client when starting it, as shown below.

 ```C++